Ising formulations of many NP problems: Coloring Problems

 \section{Coloring Problems}

 We now turn to coloring problems.
-Naively, coloring problems are often best phrased as Potts models, but these classical Potts models can be converted to classical Ising models with an expansion of the number of spins.
+Naively, coloring problems are often best phrased as Potts models \cite{fywu}, where the spins can take on more than two values, but these classical Potts models can be converted to classical Ising models with an expansion of the number of spins.
 This simple trick forms the basis for our solutions to this class of problems.